-There are several viewing platforms on top of Zugspitze and on a clear day you can see 4 countries and even see up to Munich that is 130km away.
-There is also little museum showing the construction of Tyrol’s first cable car some 100 years ago and you can watch a beautiful 3D movie that will inspire you to come back to the beautiful Tiroler Zugspitz Arena area in every possible season.
+There are several viewing platforms on top of Zugspitze and on a clear day, you can see 4 countries and even see up to Munich that is 130km away.
+There is also a small museum showing the construction of Tyrol’s first cable car some 100 years ago.
+You can also watch a beautiful 3D movie that will inspire you to come back to the beautiful Tiroler Zugspitz Arena area in every possible season.

 The other peak we visited was Valluga mountain in St. Anton am Arlberg.
 It takes 3 cable car rides to reach the top of this 2,811m (9,222 ft) mountain from where you have 360° views over the Alps.
-On a clear day you can see 5 different countries from here: Austria, Italy, Switzerland, Liechtenstein, and Germany.
+On a clear day, you can see 5 different countries from here: Austria, Italy, Switzerland, Liechtenstein, and Germany.

 The last gondola to the top of Valluga is really tiny – it only takes 5 people at a time, so it’s an attraction in itself.
-Once on top you can stay on the panoramic deck where you can find binoculars and informational panels with the names and the heights of all the bigger mountains you can see from here.
+Once on top, you can stay on the panoramic deck where you can find binoculars and informational panels with the names and the heights of all the bigger mountains you can see from here.

 Tyrol is a beautiful region to explore by bike.
 There are many biking trails that are easy enough to do with children and you can rent bicycles in every bigger town in the mountains.

 If you want to try e-biking with children, you should know that it is not legally allowed for kids under 10 years to ride an e-bike in Austria.
 However, you can easily rent simple mountain bikes and there are many guided tours available for families as well.

 If you are looking for some inspiration, you can read all about my e-biking experience in Alpbachtal.

 12. Swimming in Lakes or Swimming Pools